SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Methodology

-Every dollar number on this page traces to one of three layers: SiteworkMath planning ranges (anchored on Uponor / SharkBite / Apollo PEX A/B spec sheets, copper Type L mill data, CPVC manufacturer specs, MCAA labor units where citable, and Chicago-metro 2024-2026 permit fee schedules), code references (UPC 2024 §604 water distribution, §605 PEX install, §609 drain pipe; IPC 2024 §312 testing requirements, §605 backflow protection — cited inline in the inspection reality footnote), and operator calibration on Chicago-metro permit-tier behavior.
-The full per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
-The numbers are planning ranges, not contractor bids — the feasibility caveat is part of the engine output for that reason.
+Every dollar number on this page traces to one of three layers: SiteworkMath planning ranges (anchored on Uponor / SharkBite / Apollo PEX A/B spec sheets, copper Type L mill data, CPVC manufacturer specs, MCAA labor units where citable, and Chicago-metro 2024-2026 permit fee schedules), code references (UPC 2024 §604 water distribution, §605 PEX install, §609 drain pipe; IPC 2024 §312 testing requirements, §605 backflow protection — cited inline in the inspection-warning panel), and operator calibration on Chicago-metro permit-tier behavior.
+The full per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
+The numbers are planning ranges, not contractor bids — the feasibility caveat is part of the calculator output for that reason.

 Show the formulas